-We define culture as a self-sustaining system of shared values, principles and priorities that shapes beliefs, drives behavior and influences decision-making within an organization.
-Times of change, like the execution of Transformative Growth, can impact a company’s culture and workforce.
-Our Human Resources team, led by the chief human resources officer, ensures a strong commitment to culture.
+We define culture as a self-sustaining system of shared values, principles and priorities that shape beliefs, drive behaviors and influence decision-making within an organization.
+Times of change, like the execution of our Transformative Growth strategy, can impact a company’s culture and workforce.
+Our Human Resources team, led by the chief human resources officer, ensures a strong commitment to culture through a dedicated team focused on Allstate’s Culture and Employee Experience, and by embedding new ways of working to empower employee flexibility and choice within both professional and personal development.

 Talent review and succession planning